Welcome to the Department of Accessible Learning!

 Exams may be one of the components of your course that you require accommodations for.
-If you need to write an accommodated exam, you must complete an Exam Request form and submit it to the DALS office a minimum of ONE WEEK prior to the date your instructor has determined.
-Exam Request forms are available in hard copy from the DALS office or electronically on the DALS website.
+If you need to write an accommodated exam, you must complete a Test Accommodation form and submit it to the DALS office a minimum of ONE WEEK prior to the date your instructor has determined.
+Test Accommodation forms are available in hard copy from the DALS office or electronically on the DALS website.
 You may submit your request either in person or email your completed form to DALS as an attachment.
-If you experience any difficulty in finding an Exam Request form or submitting it, please contact your DALS faculty as soon as possible.
+If you experience any difficulty in finding a Test Accommodation form or submitting it, please contact your DALS faculty as soon as possible.
 We will be happy to help you through the process.

 Accommodated exams will generally take place on the same date and start at the same time as the rest of your class.
 However, there may be circumstances that require you to write at a different time, such as an accommodation that specifies the time of day you can write an exam or a scheduling conflict that arises out of your extra time exam accommodation and the regularly scheduled time of another one of your courses.
 If you need to write your exam at a time other than the regularly scheduled date and time, please discuss this with your instructor and DALS faculty member as soon as possible so that all the necessary arrangements can be made for you to write your exam.
 Test Accommodation Form